embedded-dev-research/itlab_2024/README.md

 ## __How to build ONNX library on Linux(Ubuntu)__

 1. Install [Protocol Buffer](https://github.com/protocolbuffers/protobuf.git):
-* In another directory open a terminal and execute these commands:
+* In other directory open a terminal and execute these commands:
   ```
   git clone https://github.com/protocolbuffers/protobuf.git
   cd protobuf